 Sergio Servidio (University of Calabria, Italy)

-- Develop an open source code for the statistical analysis of variables, dedicated to in situ space missions.
+- Developed an open source code for the statistical analysis of variables, dedicated to in situ space missions.

-- Unify analysis methods developed by individual researcher, providing a complete suite of data analysis tools for heliospheric experts.
-This goal will be achieved interconnecting the algorithms within the python language, starting from FORTRAN and C++ libraries.
+- Unified analysis methods developed by individual researchers, providing a complete suite of data analysis tools for heliospheric experts.
+This goal was achieved interconnecting the algorithms within the python language, starting from FORTRAN and C++ libraries.

-- Collect data from the AIDAdb, interacting with all the work-packages.
+- Collected data from the AIDAdb, interacting with all the work-packages.

-- Extract important information about turbulence, extreme/rare phenomena and hazardous events in the heliosphere, developing also new analysis tools for the AIDApy.
+- Extracted important information about turbulence, extreme/rare phenomena and hazardous events in the heliosphere, developing also new analysis tools for the AIDApy.

-- Develop a user-friendly platform and a GUI wizard.
+- Developed a user-friendly platform and a GUI wizard.